TuringLang/docs/markdown/00-introduction/00_introduction.md

 This is the first of a series of tutorials on the universal probabilistic programming language **Turing**.

 Turing is a probabilistic programming system written entirely in Julia.
 It has an intuitive modelling syntax and supports a wide range of sampling-based inference algorithms.
 Most importantly, Turing inference is composable: it combines Markov chain sampling operations on subsets of model variables, e.g. using a combination of a Hamiltonian Monte Carlo (HMC) engine and a particle Gibbs (PG) engine.
 This composable inference engine allows the user to easily switch between black-box style inference methods such as HMC and customized inference methods.

-Familiarity with Julia is assumed through out this tutorial.
+Familiarity with Julia is assumed throughout this tutorial.
 If you are new to Julia, [Learning Julia](https://julialang.org/learning/) is a good starting point.

 For users new to Bayesian machine learning, please consider more thorough introductions to the field, such as [Pattern Recognition and Machine Learning](https://www.springer.com/us/book/9780387310732).
 This tutorial tries to provide an intuition for Bayesian inference and gives a simple example on how to use Turing.
 Note that this is not a comprehensive introduction to Bayesian machine learning.